Briinc3/WoVR-Quest-Community-Patch/ReadMe.md

 ☕ [Support Briinc3 on Ko-fi](https://ko-fi.com/briinc3)

+WoVR Quest Community Build is a community-maintained modification based on the original ProjectMimer WoWVR project.
+The original ProjectMimer developers are credited on the project page.
+WoVR is completely free; donations are optional and support my continued development, testing, documentation, and maintenance of this community build.

 Support is completely optional and is **not required to download or use the community patch.**

 ### 📥 Download